We may earn a small commission when you buy something through the links in this post. See our disclosure.

 Organizing With the Manage Module

 Adding your photo library to your Catalog can be a time-consuming process, but the best reason to do it is the eventual boost to browsing and previewing speeds.
-Simply right-click the folder you want to add in the browser and choose Add Folder to Catalog, and away it goes in the background adding everything and creating previews.
-As with any program processing a large library, this will take a while, but the rest of the program still manages just fine while it’s running in the background.
+Simply right-click the folder you want to add in the browser and choose Add Folder to Catalog, and away it goes in the background, adding everything and creating previews.
+As with any program processing a large library, this will take a while, but the rest of the program still works just fine while it’s running in the background.

 Regardless of where you’re viewing your images, you can filter and sort your images by any of the associated metadata.
 Quick filters for color labels and basic text searches can be performed in the search box, although you may not notice it at first since it also is used to display the path of your currently selected folder.
-This doesn’t really make sense to me from a design perspective as there’s plenty of horizontal space for them to work with, but once you know what you’re looking for it works well enough.
+This doesn’t really make sense to me from a design perspective, as there’s plenty of horizontal space for them to work with, but once you know what you’re looking for, it works well enough.

 Non-Destructive Editing in the Develop Module